Percolation analysis of spatiotemporal distribution of population in Seoul and Helsinki

-where $n_{p}$ denote the total number of clusters at a given occupation probability $p$, $P_{i}$ and $A_{i}$ are perimeter and area of cluster $i$.
-The fractal dimension $D_f$ typically ranges between 1 and 2. $D_{f}$ approach 2 when clusters have highest degree of irregularity (meaning that the perimeter fills the plane in the cluster) and approach 1 when clusters have smooth shape such as circles~\cite{shreevastava2019emergent}.
-It is also known that, for statistically self-similar surfaces, $D_f$ has fractional values between 1 and 2 and these values are independent of occupation probability used for clustering~\cite{shreevastava2019emergent,isichenko1991statistical}.
+where $n_{p}$ denotes the total number of clusters at a given occupation probability $p$, and $P_{i}$ and $A_{i}$ are the perimeter and the area of cluster $i$.
+We define the perimeter of a cluster as the whole boundary between the cluster and the adjacent nonoccupied grid cells.
+The fractal dimension $D_f$ typically ranges between 1 and 2. $D_{f}$ approach 2 when clusters have the highest degree of irregularity (meaning that the perimeter fills the plane in the cluster) and approach 1 when clusters have a smooth shape such as a circle~\cite{shreevastava2019emergent}.
+It is also known that, for statistically self-similar surfaces, $D_f$ has fractional values between 1 and 2 and these values are independent of the occupation probability used for clustering~\cite{shreevastava2019emergent,isichenko1991statistical}.

 Figure 5(a) shows log - log plots of the aggregated area-perimeter of clusters for multiple occupation probability of $p$ (0.05, 0.1, $\ldots$, 0.5).
 The data at 2:00 P.M. and 2:00 A.M. exhibit consistent ratios between log(Area) and log(Perimeter length), respectively.
 We observe that $D_f$=$1.42$ at 2:00 P.M. but $D_f$=$1.30$ at 2:00 A.M.
-Figure 5(b) shows the hourly variations in the fractal dimension ($D_{f}$) on April 1st, 2019.
-Overall, we can observe that $D_f$ during daytime is higher than during nighttime.
+Figure 5(b) shows the hourly variations in the fractal dimension ($D_{f}$) on April 1, 2019.
+Overall, we can observe that $D_f$ during the daytime is higher than that during the nighttime.

-The reason for these difference of $D_{f}$ is understood by the morphology of large clusters (e.g., the large clusters colored yellow, green, and blue in Fig. 2(e)).
-As shown in Fig 2(e), these large clusters are more irregular shape and there are more internal voids in the largest cluster(colored yellow) at 2:00 P.M. than at 2:00 A.M.
+The reason for these differences of $D_{f}$ is understood by the morphology of large clusters (e.g., the large clusters colored yellow, green, and blue in Fig. 2(e)).
+As shown in Fig. 2(e), these large clusters are more irregular in shape and there are more internal voids in the largest cluster(colored yellow) at 2:00 P.M. than at 2:00 A.M.